Meet the Directors

 Melissa Ma is a co-founder and managing partner of Asia Alternatives.
 She is on the firm's Investment Committee and co-leads Asia Alternatives' investments in buyout, direct co-investments and special situations.
 Prior to launching Asia Alternatives, Ms. Ma was a director at Hellman & Friedman LLC and worked at McKinsey & Co., Inc. in the Hong Kong and San Francisco offices.
 She received an M.B.A. from Harvard Business School.

-Melissa is co-chair of the Nominating & Governance Committee and member of the Membership Committee.
+Melissa is a co-chair of the Nominating & Governance Committee and member of the Membership Committee.

 since Feb 2016